-Natalia O'Shea, born 1976 as Natalia Andreyevna Nikolaeva, is a Russian musician active since 1998, primarily in the folk-rock movement.
+Natalia O'Shea (born September 3, 1976 as Natalia Andreyevna Nikolaeva) is a Russian musician active since 1998, primarily in the folk-rock movement.
 She is a harpist, guitarist, singer-songwriter, performs under the stage name Hellawes, and leads three bands:

 - Melnitsa (Russian folk rock)